TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   relatively large degree.
 Influence reflects both leverage (how far explanatory variables are from their respective means) but also how far the `y` value for the observation is from the regression line you would get by dropping this observation.
-The further the `y` value of the omitted observation is from the regression line (the larger the 'jackknife residual'), and the larger the influence of the observation, the higher the observations influence will be.
+The further the `y` value of the omitted observation is from the regression line (called the **jackknife residual**), and the larger the leverage of the observation, the higher that observation's influence will be.

 **Cook's distance** is a measure of influence which reflects the average sum-of-squared changes in fitted values for the remaining observations after dropping the observation of interest, normalized by the variability of residuals from the original model.
 Cook's distance values